ReproNim/OHBMEducation-2022/Exercise/README.md

 In this case we will use pre-collected data.
 Specifically, each of you will be assigned a subset of the [OpenNeuro ds001907](https://openneuro.org/datasets/ds001907/versions/3.0.2) collection.
 The description of this study can be found at the
 OpenNeuro website, and this data was published in the following [data paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7217223/).
 There are
 46 subjects in this overall dataset (25 healthy aging, 21 Parkinson's Disease).
+There are many other potential sources of Parkinson's disease data: [NITRC-IR](https://www.nitrc.org/xnat/index.php), [Parkinson's Progression Markers Initiative](https://www.nitrc.org/projects/ppmi), [OpenNeuro](https://www.nitrc.org/projects/openneuro), etc.

 ### Data Subset
 Each student (or student group) will be assigned a subset of the above dataset for their analysis.
 This is both for practical purposes, as there is